ethereum/remix-ide/docs/unittesting.md

 **1. Custom Compiler Context**

-`Solidity Unit Testing` refers `Solidity Compiler` plugin for compiler configurations.
-One can provide customized inputs for `Compiler`, `EVM Version`, `Enable Optimization` & `runs`.
-This configuration will be used for contract compilation before running unit tests.
+`Solidity Unit Testing` refers to the `Solidity Compiler` plugin for compiler configurations.
+Configure `Compiler`, `EVM Version`, `Enable Optimization` & `runs` in the `Solidity Compiler` plugin and this will be used in the `Solidity Unit Testing` plugin for contract compilation before running unit tests.

 ![](images/a-unit-testing-custom-compiler-config.png)